-Amazon’s video streaming service has previously been known as Unbox, LoveFilm Instant and Instant Video before it finally settled on Prime Video.
-Anyone familiar with Amazon’s identity crisis might assume Amazon Music Unlimited is a rebranded version of Prime Music, the free streaming service exclusively for subscribers of its £8/$13/AU$7 per month Prime membership.
+Amazon’s video-streaming service was previously known as Unbox, LoveFilm Instant and Instant Video before the company finally settled on the name Prime Video.
+Anyone familiar with Amazon’s identity crisis might assume Amazon Music Unlimited is a rebranded version of Amazon Music Prime, the free streaming service exclusively for subscribers of its £8/$13/AU$7 per month Prime membership.

-But Amazon Music Unlimited is, in fact, another music streaming service that coexists alongside Prime Music.
+But Amazon Music Unlimited is, in fact, a separate music-streaming service that coexists alongside Music Prime.

 Amazon has decided against matching Spotify’s free tier.
 Like Apple Music and Tidal, the only scope for free usage of Music Unlimited is within its free trials which can run from 30 days to three months during some promotions.

-Amazon Music Unlimited is compatible with smartphones and tablets via its Android and iOS apps; PCs and Macs via either its web player or desktop app; Fire tablets and Fire TVs; some BMW and Mini in-car entertainment systems; Sonos multi-room wireless speakers; Bluesound and NAD BluOS devices.
+Amazon Music Unlimited is compatible with smartphones and tablets via its Android and iOS apps; PCs and Macs via either its web player or desktop app; Fire tablets and Fire TVs; some in-car entertainment systems; Sonos multi-room wireless speakers; Bluesound and NAD BluOS devices.
 It’s worth noting that you can’t actually access CD-quality music or hi-res tracks in Amazon Music HD through your browser, though.
 This can only be done through the dedicated desktop and mobile apps, which is no bad thing.

-Up to ten devices can use Amazon Music on one account, although you can only play through one device at a time.
+Up to 10 authorised devices can use Amazon Music on one account, although you can only play through one device at a time.
 Music can be downloaded to play offline on the iOS, Android and Fire tablet platforms.

 Amazon Music Unlimited also works on its homegrown Echo and Dot wireless speakers, as does Spotify.